-Change Account Information preferences in Mail on Mac
+Change Account Information settings in Mail on Mac

-Use Account Information preferences in Mail to change general options for your email accounts.
+Use Account Information settings in Mail to change general options for your email accounts.

-To change these preferences in the Mail app on your Mac, choose Mail > Preferences, click Accounts, then click Account Information.
+To change these settings in the Mail app on your Mac, choose Mail > Settings, click Accounts, then click Account Information.

 Enable this account

 Make an account active or inactive.
-When you disable an account (make it inactive), it’s taken offline; the account’s mailboxes and messages don’t appear in Mail.
+When you deselect the checkbox for an account (make it inactive), the account is disabled and taken offline—its mailboxes and messages don’t appear in Mail.

 Indicates if the account is online (a green dot) or offline (a red dot).

-The name of the account.
+Enter a name for the account.
 This name appears in Mail—for example, in the sidebar.

-The email address you want to use for sending messages.
+Choose the email address you want to use for sending messages from the account.
 For an Exchange account, it’s the primary email address for the account on the Exchange server.

-If you want to change the name that’s shown in your messages, or create an email alias, click the Email Address pop-menu, then choose Edit Email Addresses.
+If you want to change the name that’s shown in your messages, or create an email alias, click the Email Address pop-up menu, then choose Edit Email Addresses.

 If you already use aliases, they’re listed in the Email Address pop-up menu.
 They also appear in the From pop-up menu when you write a new message.